mongodb/genny/README.md

    workload is finished when the Finish node executes.
 There is always an implicit Finish state included in the workload.

+### Currently supported Documents

+1. bsonDocument: This is a default document specified using json and converted into bson.
+2. overrideDocument: This is a document that wraps another document, and can change arbitrary fields in a subdocument.
+Can currently update nested fields except for fields nested in an array.
+There are currently two kinds of overrides:
+   1. randomint: Generate a random integer.
+Accepts min and max values.
+   2. increment: Takes a variable and uses it's value and does a post increment.

 ### Currently supported workload features

 1. numThreads: Specify the number of parallel threads of the workload to run.
 2. Set the random seed
+3. Specify integer variables:
+   1. Thread specific variables
+   2. Workload wide variables -- NOTE: this is not thread safe and currently must be used with a single thread of execution in the workload.

 ### Currently unsupported features
 This is an incomplete list